tuanquynet/serverless-demo/README.md

 - create `update` user endpoint
 - create `delete` user endpoint

-Notes: If you are using macos, window laptop, the login, update lambda won't work correctly because it depend on a binary module which is required to compile on the same os of target runtime.
+Notes: If you are using bcrypt on MacOS or Window it will not be working on linux when deploying on aws lambda because bcrypt is a binary module.
+To fix this issue we have to configure lambda layer, and the node modules in that layer should be generated on linux.

 - Configure lambda layer.
   - refer to https://serverless.com/framework/docs/providers/aws/guide/layers/